-Accuracy /trueness will be determined by calculating the closeness of agreement between the test results and a reference value obtained by plate count.
+Accuracy /trueness will be determined by calculating the closeness of agreement between the test results and either a known reference value or a reference value obtained by plate count for microbiological methods.

 To determine the accuracy/trueness of the method as implemented by the laboratory over the range in concentrations important to the intended application of the method, the data is worked-up in the following manner.